Zeta Psi

+As one of the world's oldest collegiate fraternities, Zeta Psi has historically been selective about the campuses at which it establishes chapters.

 History

-1847 to 1860: Foundation and early expansion
+1847 to 1860: formation

-On June 1, 1847, three students at New York University, John Bradt Yates Sommers, William Henry Dayton and John Moon Skillman, formed a new Greek-letter society in a New York City bungalow.
-The three men formed the core of the first chapter, Phi.
-But William Dayton was stricken with poor health, and left New York shortly afterward for the University of North Carolina at Chapel Hill.
-Dayton died within the year.
+On June 1, 1847, three students at New York University established Zeta Psi fraternity in a New York City bungalow.
+Its founders were John Bradt Yates Sommers, William Henry Dayton and John Moon Skillman.
+These men formed the core of the first chapter, Phi, but Dayton left New York due to poor health shortly and died within the year.

-The Phi chapter at NYU persisted in his absence, and graduated its first member the next year with George S Woodhull (Φ '48).
-The second chapter was established as Zeta at Williams College in Massachusetts.
-The Delta chapter was founded at Rutgers University later that year, and was the most continuously active chapter of the fraternity until it became inactive in 2009.
+The fraternity established a second chapter, Zeta, at Williams College.
+The Delta chapter was founded at Rutgers University later that year.
 Three chapters followed in 1850: Omicron (now Omicron Epsilon) at Princeton University, Sigma at the University of Pennsylvania, and Chi at Colby College in Waterville, Maine.
-The first two are still active, as was the Chi chapter until 1988.
-In the early 1980s Colby College prohibited fraternities on campus, despite the long and storied tradition they had enjoyed there.
-By 1988, ejected from campus and banned from any formal rush, the chapter quietly expired after over 130 years of existence.
-Problems beset other early chapters as well.
-The first Alpha chapter was founded in 1852 at Dickinson College in Carlisle, Pennsylvania.
-But members met resistance from the administration and the chapter became inactive in 1872, permitting its letter to be used for the later chapter founded at Columbia.
+The first Alpha chapter was founded in 1852 at Dickinson College in, but members met resistance from the administration, and the chapter became inactive in 1872.